 Benny Mantin is a professor of logistics and supply chain management at the University of Luxembourg.
 He is also the founding director of the Luxembourg Centre for Logistics and Supply Chain Management, also known as the LCL.
 The LCL, which is a member of the MIT’s SCALE network, offers graduate education, carries out cutting edge research, and closely works with industry on diverse projects in the broader domains of supply chain and operations management.

 In his research, Prof. Mantin covers different aspects of supply chain management, dynamic pricing and revenue management, as well as transportation economics.
-His work has been published in numerous leading journals such as Marketing Science, Productions and Operations Management, the European Journal of Operational Research as well Transportation Research Parts A, B, and E. Benny Mantin is a board member of the Journal of Air Transport Management and the European Aviation Conference, among others.
+His work has been published in numerous leading journals such as Marketing Science, Productions and Operations Management, the European Journal of Operational Research as well Transportation Research Parts A, B, and E. Benny Mantin is an Associate Editor at the Journal of Air Transport Management and previously was a board member of the European Aviation Conference, among others.
 He has been engaged in consulting on air-transport policies, provided expert opinion in legal cases, and has appeared in the media providing insights on supply chains, the air transport market, and featuring the LCL.
 He was a visiting scholar at multiple academic institutions and held the Jean-Jacques Laffont Digital Chair on Digital Economy (at the Toulouse School of Economics).
 Given his expertise, he has led the Research Luxembourg, COVID-19 Task Force, Work Package 13: Supply Chains and Logistics.
+Prof. Mantin is an MIT research affiliate.

 Benny Mantin has been teaching diverse audiences—undergraduate, graduate, post graduate as well as practitioners—covering topics such as statistics, operations management, air transportation economics, pricing and revenue management, engineering economics, sourcing and procurement management, logistics management, advanced information systems and business analytics, and other topical domains.
 These courses were delivered to audiences in Canada, Luxembourg, Germany, Turkey, France, and Japan.
-Benny is involved in supervision of several PhD students.
+Benny is involved in supervision of several PhD students who have successfully published their work in top academic outlets.
 His graduates have secured jobs in academia (such as at Concordia University) and practice (such as directorship at a major insurance company).

 Prof. Mantin was involved in numerous projects where he led students to improve processes at different firms.
 Prior to joining the University of Luxembourg in 2017, Prof. Mantin was a professor at the University of Waterloo, Canada.
 He received his Ph.D. from the University of British Columbia under the supervision of Daniel and Frieda Granot, and his M.Sc. as well as B.Sc. from Tel Aviv University.